steve4744/TNTRun/README.md

 The latest version of TNTRun_reloaded has been tested with the following versions of these plugins:

-    WorldEdit 7.2.8 (optional, internal commands setP1 and setP2 can be used to set arena bounds) Vault 1.7.1 (optional, required to use economy) HeadsPlus 7.0.2 (optional, allow players to buy and run around wearing different heads) mcMMO 2.1.200 (optional, will allow players in same mcMMO party to PVP in arena) PlaceholderAPI 2.10.11 (optional, needed to use placeholders) AlessioDP Parties 3.1.14 (optional, can be used in place of native tntrun parties)
+    WorldEdit 7.2.9 (optional, internal commands setP1 and setP2 can be used to set arena bounds) Vault 1.7.1 (optional, required to use economy) HeadsPlus 7.0.3 (optional, allow players to buy and run around wearing different heads) mcMMO 2.1.209 (optional, will allow players in same mcMMO party to PVP in arena) PlaceholderAPI 2.11.1 (optional, needed to use placeholders) AlessioDP Parties 3.1.14 (optional, can be used in place of native tntrun parties)

-Although not required to compile the plugin, the following plugins (or similar) are required to create Holographic Leaderboards for TNTRun_reloaded.
+The following plugin (or similar) is required to create Holographic Leaderboards for TNTRun_reloaded (see wiki for details and example).

-    HolographicDisplays (optional, an example plugin needed to create holograms) HolographicExtension (optional, needed with HolographicDisplays to create holograms using placeholders.
-Also requires ProtolcolLib)
+    HolographicDisplays 3.0.0 (optional, an example plugin needed to create holograms)

 If you are interested in recording the amount of time players spend playing TNTRun_reloaded, with the option to reward players in-game for surviving a set amount of time (includes its own leaderboards and placeholders):